Roundaround/mc-fabric-custom-paintings/assets/modrinth.md

 The mod ships with a main menu to access a suite of utilities for working with the mod.
 If you have [Mod Menu](https://modrinth.com/mod/modmenu) installed, you'll find the main menu from the mod's configure button in the mods list.

+![](https://raw.githubusercontent.com/Roundaround/mc-fabric-custom-paintings/refs/heads/main/assets/screenshots/3_0_0/modmenu.png)

 Otherwise, you can configure a keybind (`U` key by default) in Minecraft's vanilla keybinds menu which will open the Custom Paintings main menu on key press.

-![](https://raw.githubusercontent.com/Roundaround/mc-fabric-custom-paintings/refs/heads/main/assets/screenshots/3_0_0/modmenu.png)
 ![](https://raw.githubusercontent.com/Roundaround/mc-fabric-custom-paintings/refs/heads/main/assets/screenshots/3_0_0/keybind.png)

+Both of these options will open up the mod's main menu with buttons to navigate to all the configuration, management, and utilities you need for working with the Custom Paintings mod!

 ![](https://raw.githubusercontent.com/Roundaround/mc-fabric-custom-paintings/refs/heads/main/assets/screenshots/3_0_0/mainmenu.png)

 ### Mod configuration